Help us build a water system in an indigenous community of the Emberá to provide clean water for 80 people living in the Panamanian jungle.

 The sum will be spent as follow:

-Dates: You can join program every Friday of the month starting from the August 1st till September 30th, 2018, with an option to extend your 15 day stay for fixed weekly rate 300 USD
+Dates: All year around, with an option to extend your 15 day stay for fixed weekly rate 300 USD

 Price: 600 USD